AaronRuizMoraUK/cxx-reminder/README.md

 # cxx-reminder
-Snippets of C++ code to quickly help to remind how to use it.
+Snippets of code to quickly remind C++ language.